jschnab/pyms-plot/README.md

 * Click on the "File" menu and point on "Save as" to display the file type choice.
 Click on the file extension name to save your file in the same folder as your csv file.
 If you generate several figures by clicking on "Analyze csv file" several times, it will save the last figure generated.

 ## Statistical analysis
+PyMS allows you to perform statistical testing of inter-genotype comparisons using the Mann-Whitney test or the Kruskal-Wallis test followed by the Dunn test for post-hoc analysis (i.e. the Kruskal-Wallis test tells you if at least one genotype is different from the others while the Dunn test tells you which genotypes are different from the others).
+If you want to compare two genotypes, use the Mann-Whitney test.
+If you want to compare multiple genotypes, use the Kruskal-Wallis then Dunn tests.

 * If you have not opened the csv file in PyMS yet, click on the "Process" menu and click on "Analyze csv file", it will open a pop-up and you can browse your file.